 If a member of the group under the Act who is not a group representative discontinues its claim, the main rule regarding group members' responsibility for litigation costs applies (see question 6.2 above).
 Hence, if a group member discontinues the claim, there are no costs consequences.
-A former claimant (group representative) who has been replaced as no longer appropriate to represent the group may, however, under certain circumstances be responsible for litigation costs (Section 31).
+A former claimant (group representative) who has been replaced as no longer appropriate to represent the group may, however, under certain circumstances, be responsible for litigation costs (Section 31).

 For cases adjudicated jointly under the Code of Judicial Procedure, withdrawal of an individual claim before the conclusion of the proceedings will, as a general rule, be considered as losing the case.
+Accordingly, the withdrawing party will be liable to compensate the defendant for reasonable litigation costs.